JWBurgers/Bitcoin_Server/Chapter 9 - Setting up the Bitcoind service.md

 # Setting up the Bitcoind service

-You currently know about the root and admin accounts on your system.
+You currently know about the root and administrator accounts on your system.
 But it may surprise you to learn that you, in fact, have many other accounts.
 To see them, execute the following two instructions:

 * **`$ cd /etc`**
 * **`$ cat passwd`**